2006 Palestinian legislative election: Israeli obstruction

 In the lead-up to the elections, on 26 September 2005 Israel launched a campaign of arrests against PLC members.
 450 members of Hamas were detained, mostly those involved in the 2006 PLC elections.
 The majority of them were kept in administrative detention for different periods.
-In the election period, 15 PLC members were captured and held as political prisoners.
+In the election period, 15 PLC members were captured and held as prisoners.

 During the elections, the Israeli authorities banned the candidates from holding election campaigns inside Jerusalem.
 Rallies and public meetings were prohibited.
 The Jerusalem identity cards of some PLC members were also revoked.
 The Carter Center, which monitored the elections, criticised the detentions of persons who "are guilty of nothing more than winning a parliamentary seat in an open and honest election".